EternityForest/ArduinoCogs/README.md

 ### Tag Points/Variables

 These are just lists of numbers.
 Most of the time, they only contain one number.
 They are used to control things or read from sensors.
+Using their names in expressions gives you the first value, the rest are write-only and used to control stuff like LED strips.

 Internally, they are stored as integers.
 However they are converted using the tag's scale factor to floating point for evaluating expressions.

-There are three temp variables, temp1, temp2, and temp3, all of which have scale factor 16384.
-They can store up to the value 262721 in floating point, with about 0.000061 resolution.
+Changes in the first variable are pushed to the web socket API, however the system may skip some updates on rapidly changing tags.
+The most recent value will always get sent eventually, but some updates may be skipped to not overload the CPU with networking.

+### Prefs

+A varia

 ## Web features